-Ordinary shares to be outstanding immediately
+Ordinary shares to be outstanding immediately following this offering

-following this offering 42,122,023 ordinary shares (or 42,722,023 if the underwriters' option to purchase additional ordinary shares, which may be in the form of ADSs, is exercised in full).
+35,925,775 ordinary shares (or 36,447,025 if the underwriters' option to purchase additional ADSs is exercised in full).

+Use of proceeds

-Use of Proceeds We estimate that the net proceeds from this global offering will be approximately \$461.6 (€416.5) million (or approximately \$531.0 (€479.1) million if the underwriters exercise their option to purchase additional ordinary shares, which may be in the form of ADSs, in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$283.2 ($\ensuremath{\in}$ 242.1) million (or approximately \$325.8 ($\ensuremath{\in}$ 278.5) million if the underwriters exercise their option to purchase additional ADSs in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this global offering, together with cash, cash equivalents and current financial assets on hand, to complete the late stage clinical development of and expand precommercial activities, including scaling of manufacturing and process development, for efgartigimod in certain indications, to cover our funding commitment in relation to our collaboration with Cilag, to advance development of ARGX-117 and ARGX-118, to expand our corporate infrastructure, for our other current and future research and development activities and to progress technology development, and for working capital and other general corporate purposes.
-See "Use of Proceeds" for a more complete description of the intended use of proceeds from this global offering.
+We intend to use the net proceeds from this offering, together with cash, cash equivalents and current financial assets on hand, to fund research and development efforts for our product candidates, to advance late stage clinical development and begin pre-commercial activities of efgartigimed in certain indications, for our other current and future research and development activities and to progress technology development, to expand our corporate infrastructure and for working capital and other general corporate purposes.
+See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.

-Risk Factors

-See "Risk Factors" beginning on page S-15 and the other information included in this prospectus supplement and the accompanying prospectus, including our Annual Report on Form 20-F for the year ended December 31, 2018 and the other documents incorporated by reference herein and therein, for a discussion of risks you should carefully consider before deciding to invest in the ADSs or ordinary shares.
+Risk Factors See "Risk Factors" beginning on page S-15 and the other information included in this prospectus supplement and the accompanying prospectus, including our Annual Report on Form 20-F for the year ended December 31, 2017 and the other documents incorporated by reference herein and therein, for a discussion of risks you should carefully consider before deciding to invest in the ADSs.

-Nasdaq trading

-symbol "ARGX"
+Nasdaq trading symbol "ARGX"

-Euronext Brussels trading
+Euronext Brussels trading symbol "ARGX"

-symbol "ARGX"

-Except as otherwise noted, the number of ordinary shares that will be outstanding after this global offering is based on 38,122,023 ordinary shares outstanding as of September 30, 2019 and excludes 3,462,389 ordinary shares issuable upon the exercise of stock options outstanding as of September 30, 2019, at a weighted average exercise price of €44.02 (\$48.75) per share.
+The number of ordinary shares to be outstanding after this offering is based on 32,450,775 of our ordinary shares outstanding as of June 30, 2018, but excludes 2,743,995 ordinary shares issuable upon the exercise of stock options outstanding as of June 30, 2018 at a weighted average exercise price of €16.52 per share.